 When it comes to studies intended to sell a product, you have to know that the data will be picked and chosen carefully, and masterfully worded to support the one goal of increasing sales.
-Let's not forget - Beyond Meat is a publicly-traded company that saw a nice little spike in share value when they shook hands with the Subway chain of restaurants last month.
+Let’s not forget – Beyond Meat is a publicly-traded company that saw a nice little spike in share value when they shook hands with the Subway chain of restaurants in 2019.

 Beyond Meat burgers: The FINAL WORD